Skip to main content

 Don't take quizzes that require access to your profile

 Social media quizzes may be mindless fun, but they're often designed to capture your personal information.
-Even if they assure you that they won't post to your feed, they may sell your details to scammers.
+Even if they assure you they won't post to your feed, they may sell your details to scammers.
 So the next time you're tempted to find out which Harry Potter Hogwarts House you'd be assigned to, don't.

 Avoid using social accounts to sign in to other sites